JuliaGeometry/VoronoiDelaunay.jl/README.md

     # or, do something more useful :)
 end
 ```
-`delaunaytriangle` here is of type `DelaunayTriagle` which is s subtype of `AbstractNegativelyOrientedTriangle`.
+`delaunaytriangle` here is of type `DelaunayTriangle` which is a subtype of `AbstractNegativelyOrientedTriangle`.
 To get the generators of this triangle use the `geta`, `getb`, and `getc` methods.
 You can do all other operations and predicate tests on this triangle as explained in [GeometricalPredicates](https://github.com/skariel/GeometricalPredicates.jl)

 ### Navigating
 Locating a point, i.e. finding the triangle it is inside: